 Business fixed investment has continued to trend upward.
-On a GDP basis (first preliminary figures), real business fixed investment rose in the third and fourth quarters after having dropped in the second quarter (Chart 3).
-Looking at monthly indicators, the aggregate supply of capital goods (excluding transport equipment)-a coincident indicator of machinery investment-inched downward in the fourth quarter, after having increased for three consecutive quarters.
-With these fluctuations smoothed out, it has continued to be on an upward trend (Chart 10[1]).
-Machinery orders (private demand, excluding orders of shipbuilding and orders from electric power companies)-a leading indicator of machinery investment-declined in the second quarter, but bounced back in the third quarter and increased marginally in the fourth quarter.
-With these fluctuations smoothed out, they have been more or less flat, at high levels (Chart 11[1]).
-Meanwhile, construction starts (floor area, private, nondwelling use)-a leading indicator of construction investment-fell sharply in the third quarter due to the enforcement of the revised Building Standard Law.
-However, they picked up somewhat in the fourth quarter, aided by large-scale construction starts in the manufacturing and retailing sectors (Chart 11[2]).
+Based on the Financial Statements Statistics of Corporations by Industry, Quarterly, business fixed investment in nominal terms was flat in the fourth quarter after having exhibited relatively high growth in the third quarter (Chart 10).
+By industry and size (Chart 11), investment by large manufacturing firms has been at a high level, although the pace of increase has slowed down somewhat.
+Investment by small and medium-sized manufacturing firms fell back in the second and third quarters from the upsurge toward the first quarter last year, but it picked up slightly in the fourth quarter.
+Investment by large nonmanufacturing firms has fluctuated significantly: it rose in the third quarter but retreated sharply in the fourth quarter.
+Investment by small and medium-sized nonmanufacturing firms has been essentially level on average.
+Looking at monthly indicators, the aggregate supply of capital goods and shipments of capital goods-which are coincident indicators of machinery investment-have continued to be on an upward trend, albeit with somewhat large fluctuations (Chart 12[1]).4 Machinery orders (private demand, excluding orders of shipbuilding and orders from electric power companies)-a leading indicator of machinery investment-declined in the second quarter, but bounced back in the third quarter and increased marginally in the fourth quarter.
+With these fluctuations smoothed out, they have been more or less flat, at high levels (Chart 13[1]).5 Meanwhile, construction starts (floor area, private, nondwelling use)-a leading indicator of construction investment-fell sharply in the third quarter due to the enforcement of the revised Building Standard Law.6 Thereafter, they picked up somewhat in the fourth quarter, aided by large-scale construction starts in the manufacturing and retailing sectors, and increased in January, albeit marginally, compared with the fourth quarter (Chart 13[2]).